VSD10/PROBLEMSOLVING/README.md

 - **Hash Tables**: For O(1) lookups and tracking frequencies or positions
 - **Array Manipulation**: In-place modifications and traversal techniques
 - **Linked List Manipulation**: Operations like insertion, deletion, and traversal
+- **Merge Sort**: Divide and conquer algorithm for efficient sorting
+- **Floyd's Cycle-Finding Algorithm**: For detecting cycles in sequences or linked lists
+- **Recursion**: Self-referential problem-solving technique
+- **Dummy Node Technique**: For simplifying edge cases in linked list operations

 ## Time Complexity Analysis
 Each solution includes its time complexity analysis to demonstrate efficiency considerations.
 The implementations focus on optimizing for: